 There are two categories of US visa: immigrant and nonimmigrant visas.

-Immigrant visas are for persons who wish to live and work in the USA permanently.
+Immigrant visas are for people who wish to live and work in the USA permanently.
 Immigrant visas are classified as follows, depending on the individual’s eligibility:

 - Special Immigrant

-Non-immigrant visas are used for temporary visits or periods of time in the USA and are further split into:
+Nonimmigrant visas are used for temporary visits or periods of time in the USA, and come under the following general categories:

 - Tourism and medical treatment

 - Temporary employment

 There are specific visas under each of the above categories, with their own eligibility and application requirements.

 We provide here a general summary of the US visa application process for both nonimmigrant and immigrant visas, but it is always recommended to take legal advice on your individual circumstances to ensure you select the most appropriate visa for your purposes and follow the correct application process.

 To apply for an immigrant visa, you must generally be sponsored by a prospective employer, a relative who is a US citizen, or a US lawful permanent resident.